 In June 2021, the Commission issued rules to comply with the requirements of Total Loss Absorbing Capacity (TLAC) for the Domestic Systemically Important Banks.
 These rules enable this specific type of bank to be resilient and have the ability to absorb losses and recapitalise itself, passing losses to investors and reducing the need for government bailouts.
 TLAC is in addition to the other regulatory capital required (for example, the ICAP), and, in order to comply with the international standard, it must be equal to at least 6.5% of risk-weighted assets.

-The requirements to supplement the net capital of the banks shall be enforceable in December 2022, and banks must comply with the totality of this new requirement by December 2025.
+The requirements to supplement the net capital of the banks shall be enforceable in December 2022, and banks must comply with the totality of this requirement by December 2025.

 Public Clarification of Who Can Provide Banking Services

 In December 2020, the Commission issued two public clarifications stating that:

 The Commission has shown increased interest in the adequate knowledge of the levels of capitalisation of the Mexican banking sector and has demonstrated enhanced supervision in the Mexican banking sector.

 After the enactment of the Mexican Fintech Law (Ley para Regular las Instituciones de Tecnología Financiera) in 2018 and particularly after the beginning of the COVID-19 pandemic, the fintech industry has seen a boost in Mexico.
 Customers that typically were underserved by typical banking institutions have started to access financial services through Fintech applications, particularly in the e-payments, crowdfunding and microfinance sectors.

 The digitalisation of the financial services is a trend that has seen solid growth during 2022, and is expected to continue growing during the coming years.
 As part of this trend, traditional banks have also sought to digitalise their products and services to reach to broader bases of clients, and will continue to see fierce competition from the disruptive fintech participants.